tsauerwein/geocouch/README.md

     {"id":"namibia","bbox":[17.15,-22.566667,17.15,-22.566667],"geometry":{"type":"Point","coordinates":[17.15,-22.566667]},"value":["namibia",[17.15,-22.566667]]}
     ]}

-The `plane_bounds` parameter is also supported for k-nearest-neighbour-queries:
+The `plane_bounds` parameter is also supported for k-nearest-neighbour-queries.
+Note that you don't have to set the `plane_bounds` parameter when `spherical=true` is enabled.

     curl -X GET 'http://localhost:5984/places/_design/main/_spatial/points?n=3&q=175,-25&plane_bounds=-180,-90,180,90'